The Recruitment Process

 Offer of Employment

-Upon completion of the hiring process, you may receive your offer of probationary employment or be placed on an eligibility list for a period of six months.
+Upon completion of the hiring process, you may receive your offer of probationary employment.
 Winter and summer Academy sessions begin in January or July respectively, however, applicants may start working for the Department at any point prior their Academy start date.
 Recruits are paid their full salary plus benefits beginning on their date of hire.

 More: Training Throughout Your Career at ACPD